anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 ## Future Work

 Well, the current scope of Ferry was to understand and demonstrate the working of compilers.
 While I would love to finish this, there are far better, superior compilers out there.
 This article was a simple entry into how systems work.
-My next steps would be delving more into the world of compilers, optimising CPU operations, GPU computing, and understanding the mechanics behind the scenes.
+My next steps would be delving more into the world of compilers, optimising CPU operations, and GPU computing, and understanding the mechanics behind the scenes.

-This article might seem overwhelming, but it's pretty interesting to realize how all of modern computing works, and see how far we've come.
+This article might seem overwhelming, but it's pretty interesting to realize how all of modern computing works and see how far we've come.